Learn The Evolution of Anonymity in...

 • Tradition Twelve: "Anonymity is the spiritual foundation of all our traditions, ever reminding us to place principles before personalities."

-Susan Cheever, author and writer, has written about this topic extensively.
+Susan Cheever, an author, has written about this topic extensively.
 She explained the concept in an article as:

 "Anonymity as described in the literature of AA has three parts: spirituality, community and personal identity, and public relations.
 They comprise a balancing act between AA members' responsibility to help other alcoholics and their responsibility to the group and their own sobriety."

-But what exactly does anonymity mean in context today?
-Confidentiality, anonymity, and privacy are separate concepts: Anonymity relates to disclosing membership in a 12 Step fellowship when publicly speaking about recovery and revealing one’s full name.
-Confidentiality is about respecting those you see within a fellowship.
-Privacy is about what you share.
+But what does anonymity mean today?
+Confidentiality, anonymity, and privacy are separate concepts.
+Anonymity relates to whether you publicly share your membership in a 12-Step fellowship when you talk about recovery and whether you reveal your full name.
+Confidentiality means respecting the privacy of the people you meet in a fellowship.
+Privacy is about what you choose to share.

 Clarifying the Meaning and Purpose of Anonymity

-I spoke to addictions expert Veronica Valli, who clarified the meaning and purpose of anonymity, and how it has been misapplied.
-She said:
+Addictions expert Veronica Valli clarified the meaning and purpose of anonymity, and how people have misapplied it:

-This point is echoed in the evolution of AA.
-Their General Service Organization amended guidance to this tradition:
+This point also shows up in how AA guidance has changed over time.
+AA's General Service Organization amended guidance to this tradition:

 "AA members may disclose their identity and speak as recovering alcoholics, giving radio, TV, and internet interviews, without violating the Traditions, so long as their AA membership is not revealed."